-The following new standard has been issued by the IASB but not yet applied:
+The following new standards have been issued by the IASB but not yet applied:

-• IFRS 9, Financial Instruments, was issued in July 2014 and replaces IAS 39, Financial Instruments: Recognition and Measurement.
+- IFRS 9, Financial Instruments, was issued in July 2014 and replaces IAS 39, Financial Instruments: Recognition and Measurement.
 IFRS 9 was developed in phases by the IASB.
 As a result there are a number of transition options and requirements in relation to earlier versions of IFRS 9 prior to the mandatory effective date of IFRS 9 in its entirety.
 IFRS 9 is mandatory for annual periods beginning on or after January 1, 2018.
 IFRS 9 includes requirements for classification and measurement of financial assets and financial liabilities; impairment methodology for financial instruments; and general hedge accounting.
 IFRS 9 has specific requirements for whether debt instruments are accounted for at amortized cost, fair value through other comprehensive income or fair value through profit or loss.
-IFRS 9 requires equity instruments to be measured at fair value through profit or loss unless an irrevocable election for use of fair value through other comprehensive income which results in changes in fair value not being recycle to the income statement.
-The Company has not adopted IFRS 9 and has not completed its assessment of the impact of this standard.
+IFRS 9 requires equity instruments to be measured at fair value through profit or loss unless an irrevocable election is made for use of fair value through other comprehensive income which results in changes in fair value not being recycle to the income statement.
+The Company has not adopted IFRS 9 and has not completed its assessment of the impact of this standard. - IFRS 16, Leases, was issued in January 2016 and eliminates the classification of leases as either operating or finance leases for a lessee.
+Instead all leases are capitalized by recognizing the present value of lease payments and recognizing an asset and a financial liability representing an obligation to make future lease payments.
+The principles in IFRS 16 provide a more consistent approach to acquiring the use of an asset whether by leasing or purchasing an asset.
+The new leasing standard is applicable to all entities and will supersede current lease accounting standards under IFRS.
+IFRS 16 is mandatory for annual periods beginning on or after January 1, 2019.
+The Company has not adopted IFRS 16 and has not completed its assessment of the impact of this standard.